lilsimmi/rings/README.md

 ADDITIONS WANTED:
 - Configuration compadability for crafting recipes
-- Allow players to create their own rings
+- Tablist online players for second argument of command /givering <type> <player>
-- etc.
+- Seperate parts of the main class into their own files